Margrethe II Celebrates 40 Years on the Throne in January 2012

 More information about the celebrations can be found in the topic:Danish Royals

-Tagged Accession, Anniversary, Biography, Margrethe II, Margrethe II's Ruby Jubilee.
+Tagged Accession, Anniversary, Biography, Margrethe II of Denmark, Margrethe II's Ruby Jubilee.